Black and white photo of a woman with short hair, wearing a light-colored scarf and a dark top, indoors.

 I’m also the author of The Great Dead Body Teachers, a critically acclaimed book on human anatomy and whole body donation, longlisted for the 2023 Walkley Book Award and the NIB Literary Award.

-My journalism has appeared in The New York Times, The Guardian, Reuters, The Sydney Morning Herald, The Bulletin, Monocle, SBS, Harpers Bazaar, Strewth! and many others.
+My journalism has appeared in The New York Times, The Guardian, Reuters, The Sydney Morning Herald, The Bulletin, Monocle, SBS, Harpers Bazaar, Strewth! and many other publications.
 I’ve produced radio for ABC Radio National and ABC Sydney 702, and curated live talks for TEDx Sydney, The Ethics Centre, and Clear Spot Club.